What is it?

-The Disabled Person’s Parking Badge scheme, also known as the Blue Badge scheme, provides a national arrangement of parking concessions for people with severe mobility difficulties who travel either as drivers or passengers.
+The Blue Badge Scheme, also known as the Disabled Persons Parking scheme, provides a national arrangement of parking concessions for people with severe mobility difficulties who travel either as drivers or passengers.

-It also applies to people who are registered blind, people with very severe disabilities in both upper limbs who regularly drive a vehicle but have difficulty using a parking meter and children under the age of three with specific medical conditions.
+- With very severe disabilities in both upper limbs who regularly drive a vehicle but have difficulty using a parking meter

 A Blue Badge will help you to park close to your destination, either as a passenger or driver.
 However, the Badge is intended for on-street parking only.

 Off street car parks, such as those provided in local authority, hospital or supermarket are governed by separate rules.
 We recommend you check the restrictions in place when you park.

 Important: Do not assume you can always park for free or without displaying a valid ticket.